jjimmanuel/CUDAQuant/README.md

-I will be periodically adding CUDA C/C++ implementations of common models in quant finance.
+I will be periodically adding CUDA C/C++ implementations of common models in finance.